 RECs may establish procedures for expedited review.
 Generally, expedited review means that fewer REC members review the proposal and that the time for REC deliberation is reduced.
 It is possible to review and approve a proposal without undermining the substantive protections provided by the review process in about 36-48 hours if the REC’s operational systems are in good working order and members are experienced.

 The nature of research that may be expedited should be described in the procedures.

+5.5.8 Rapid review

-5.5.8 Joint Reviews
+5.5.9 Joint Reviews

-5.5.
-Archiving
+5.5.10 Archiving